ray-project/ray/doc/source/ray-air/trainer.rst

 :class:`LightGBMTrainer <ray.train.lightgbm.LightGBMTrainer>`.

 XGBoost Trainer
 ~~~~~~~~~~~~~~~

 Ray AIR also provides an easy to use :class:`XGBoostTrainer <ray.train.xgboost.XGBoostTrainer>`
-for training xgboost models at scale.
+for training XGBoost models at scale.

 To use this trainer, you will need to first run: ``pip install -U xgboost-ray``.